mattling9/COMP1_2014/Sheet2-Answers.md

 ###Questions

-1. Ace High should be set globaly so it doesn't have to be changed after each game
+1. Ace High should be set globally so it doesn't have to be changed after each game

 2. DisplayMenu()